RudyHarun99/usedMobilePhoneApp/README.md

 - [x] Database: PostgreSQL.
 - [x] Containerization: Docker and Docker Compose.
 At least for local database setup.
 - [x] Tools: Biome or ESLint with Prettier.
-- (Optional) Auth: Better Auth.
-- (Optional) Monorepo Tool: Turborepo.
-- Deployment: Deploy on any platform such as Vercel, Netlify, Railway, Render, Neon, Supabase, Coolify, VPS, GCP, AWS, or anywhere is fine.
+- [ ] Deployment: Deploy on any platform such as Vercel, Netlify, Railway, Render, Neon, Supabase, Coolify, VPS, GCP, AWS, or anywhere is fine.
-- Domain: Connect to a subdomain/domain you own.
+- [ ] Domain: Connect to a subdomain/domain you own.
+- [ ] (Optional) Auth: Better Auth.
+- [ ] (Optional) Monorepo Tool: Turborepo.

+### Features and Deliverables
+- [x] Provide a public GitHub repository with:
+   - [x] Clear instructions on the README how to set up and run the project locally.
+   - [x] The database schema and any necessary seed scripts.
+   - [ ] Comments in the code to explain key parts of the implementation.
+   - [ ] (Optional) A short write-up in the README explaining decisions made during the development process, including challenges you encountered and how they were resolved.
+- [x] Display a list of all realistic products, the used mobile phones, on a homepage with a CSS grid showing name, price, thumbnail image, and more.
+- [x] Allow users to select a product to view its details on a separate page with name, description, price, larger image, and more.
+- [x] Ensure code quality through consistent linting/formatting, modular folder structure, and comments for complex logic.
+- [x] (Optional) Search products by keyword.
+- [x] (Optional) Have sorting, filtering, and pagination with various criteria.
+- [ ] Deploy the application with a live URL and a public GitHub repository including documentation.
+- [ ] (Optional) Product category.
+- [ ] (Optional) Product variant.
+- [ ] (Optional) Implement basic authentication & authorization.
+- [ ] (Optional) Add to cart and check out flow of buying the product.
+- [ ] (Optional) Admin dashboard to manage the products, monitoring the transactions, etc.
+- [ ] (Optional) Payment gateway integration.
+Sandbox is okay.